From Local to Live

 Commit and push your workflow and Dockerfile to GitHub.

-GitHub Actions will automatically build and push your Docker image to Docker Hub every time you push to the master
+GitHub Actions will automatically build and push your Docker image to Docker Hub every time you push to the master branch.

 You can monitor the build progress under the Actions tab in your GitHub repository.